-4. Dr. Tom Greene submitted a query regarding the "requirements for pre-surgery/anesthesia blood work and the owner's option to refuse it, by signing a form."
+4. Tom Greene, DVM, submitted a query regarding the "requirements for presurgery/anesthesia blood work and the owner's option to refuse it, by signing a form."
 In response, pre-anesthetic blood work prior to general anesthesia is the required proper standard of veterinary practice.
 However, the decision to have such performed, or not, rests with the informed client.
-Accordingly, pre-anesthetic blood work prior to general anesthesia must be explained and offered to the client prior to the general anesthesia.
+Accordingly, preanesthetic blood work prior to general anesthesia must be explained and offered to the client prior to the general anesthesia.
 Such can be accomplished by a simple form which when signed by the client, either accepting or denying the pre-anesthetic blood work, properly documents the medical record if the matter is later raised by the client and then questioned by the Board.
-It was suggested that the veterinarian review Rule 1039.B, C, and D which addresses Anesthesia Consent Forms in emergency situation.
+It was suggested that the veterinarian review Rule 1039.B, C, and D which addresses Anesthesia Consent Forms in emergency and non-emergency situations, and further defines an emergency situation.